-Umberto Eco suggests that there are fourteen signs that a contemporary social movement is veering in the direction of “Ur Fascism.”
-Here are his first four (Glenn Beck, are you listening?):
+Umberto Eco suggests there are fourteen signs that a contemporary social movement is veering in the direction of “Ur Fascism.”
+Here are his first four:

 1. The first feature of Ur-Fascism is the cult of tradition.

 Traditionalism is of course much older than fascism.
 Not only was it typical of counterrevolutionary Catholic thought after the French revolution, but is was born in the late Hellenistic era, as a reaction to classical Greek rationalism.
 In the Mediterranean basin, people of different religions (most of the faiths indulgently accepted by the Roman pantheon) started dreaming of a revelation received at the dawn of human history.
 This revelation, according to the traditionalist mystique, had remained for a long time concealed under the veil of forgotten languages — in Egyptian hieroglyphs, in the Celtic runes, in the scrolls of the little-known religions of Asia.